Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Derivations on operator algebras and operator triple systems

 A {\it Jordan derivation} from a Banach algebra $A$ into a Banach $A$-module is a linear map $D$ satisfying $D(a^2) = a D(a) + D(a) a,$ ($a\in A$), or equivalently, $D(ab+ba)=aD(b)+D(b)a + D(a)b +bD(a),$ ($a,b\in A$).
 Sinclair proved in 1970 \cite{Sinclair70} that a bounded Jordan derivation from a semisimple Banach algebra to itself is a derivation, although this result fails for derivations of semisimple Banach algebras into a Banach bi-module.

 Nevertheless, a celebrated result of B.E.
 Johnson in 1996 \cite{Johnson96} states that every bounded Jordan derivation from a C$^*$-algebra $A$ to a Banach $A$-bimodule is an associative derivation.
-In view of the intense interest in automatic continuity problems in the past half century, it is therefore somewhat surprising that the following problem has remained open for fifteen years.
+In view of the intense interest in automatic continuity problems in the past half century, it was natural to consider the following problem.

-\begin{problem} Is every Jordan derivation from a C$^*$-algebra $A$ to a Banach $A$-bimodule automatically continuous (and hence a derivation, by Johnson's theorem)? \end{problem}
+\begin{problem} {\rm Is every Jordan derivation from a C$^*$-algebra $A$ to a Banach $A$-bimodule automatically continuous (and hence a derivation, by Johnson's theorem)?} \end{problem}

 In 2004, J. Alaminos\hyphenation{Alaminos}, M. Bre\v{s}ar and A.R.
 Villena \cite{AlaBreVil04} gave a positive answer to the above problem for some classes of C$^*$-algebras including the class of abelian C$^*$-algebras.
 Combining a theorem of Cuntz from 1976 \cite{Cuntz76} with the theorem just quoted yields